 A personal reflection by Nick Perry

-I thoroughly enjoyed the day and hope to have raised £500-600, to be shared equally between Notts Historic Churches Trust and my own church of St John the Divine.
+I thoroughly enjoyed the day and hope to have raised around £1000, to be shared equally between Notts Historic Churches Trust and our own parish.
 I would like to take this opportunity to thank all those people who sponsored me.
 If anyone would like to make a donation after the event, you can donate online at JustGiving or catch me personally round and about.

 If anyone is thinking of taking part next year, either as a rider/strider or a welcomer, I would strongly recommend it.
 The more who take part, the more enjoyable and the more successful the event.